7.5 Time-Box Hard Construction Items

 Test Your Knowledge

 Practice-style, not official DLAB content: nava-li tok means "one runner turns." nava-lu tok means "many runners turn." nava-li tok-en means "one runner turned."
-Which answer best means "many runners turned"?
+Which best means "many runners turned"?

 A